-The adoption of the above standards, amendments to standards or interpretations is not expected to have a material effect on the financial statements of the Fund.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2021, and have not been early adopted in preparing these financial statements.
+None of these are expected to have a material effect on the financial statements of the Fund.